anubhavpgit/anubhavpgit.github.io/content/current.md

 ###### March

 Happy Holi folks!
 I had a lovely Holi celebration here this weekend.
+My current project is a C compiler in Rust.
+The compiler is currently capable of parsing, tokenizing and generating a basic AST (Abstract Syntax Tree) for a subset of C language.
+The following steps would be to perform semantic analysis, type checking, and finally code generation to RISC-V assembly language.

-I am currently working on many projects, including a compiler for a subset of C language that compiles to RISC-V assembly language in Rust.
-Compiled languages are always faster than interpreted languages, and that's why ​Microsoft has also announced a [native port of the TypeScript compiler to Go](https://devblogs.microsoft.com/typescript/typescript-native-port/) which was written in TypeScript.
-This native implementation is expected to provide a 10x speedup in editor startup and build times, along with substantial reductions in memory usage.
+Compiled languages are always faster than interpreted languages which is why ​Microsoft has also announced a [native port of the TypeScript compiler to Go](https://devblogs.microsoft.com/typescript/typescript-native-port/) which earlier was written in TypeScript.

-I was also involved in contributing to a process isolation sandbox project at the Secure Systems Lab at NYU and in some research about Meta's Orion Glasses, particularly focusing on hand-gestured controllers.
+I am also involved in contributing to a process isolation sandbox project at the Secure Systems Lab at NYU and in some research about Meta's Orion Glasses, particularly focusing on hand-gestured controllers.

 The [internet is going crazy](https://www.reddit.com/r/ClaudeAI/comments/1ixisq1/just_tried_claude_37_sonnet_what_the_actual_fuck/) since the launch of *Claude 3.7 sonnet* and for the right reasons.
 Claude 3.7 destroyed benchmarks, which is a significant improvement over other models.
 I tried out Claude, and it's just insane.
 For instance, I asked it to review an article I wrote earlier with the default prompt provided by Anthropic (look for the *polish your prose* suggestion in Claude), and it just nailed it.